-Enrolling in Medicare isn’t always a one-and-done procedure.
-Once you become eligible, there are several points at which you can sign up for each of Medicare’s parts.
+Enrolling in Medicare isn’t always a once-and-done procedure.
+When you become eligible, there are several points when you can sign up for each of Medicare’s parts.

 In this article, we’ll provide specific information about your eligibility and the time frame for signing up for Medicare.

-If you’re currently receiving Social Security benefits and are under the age of 65, you’ll be automatically enrolled in Medicare parts A and B when you become 65.
-If you don’t wish to have Medicare Part B, you can decline it at that time.
+If you’re currently receiving Social Security benefits and are under age 65, you’ll be automatically enrolled in Medicare parts A and B when you become 65.
+If you don’t wish to have Medicare Part B, you can defer it at that time.

 If you’re not currently getting Social Security, you’ll have to actively enroll in Medicare.